buildspace/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_4/Lesson_1_Randomly_Pick_Winner.md

 1\. **Randomly** pick a winner.

 2\.
-Create a **cooldown** mechanic to prevent people from spam-waving you in an attempt to win the prize or annoy you.
+Create a **cooldown** mechanism to prevent people from spam-waving you in an attempt to win the prize or annoy you.

 Lets's do the random winner first!